Tired of grab-and-go coffee? Try this new Fort Worth cafe and stay awhile

 Karla Orta is the founder.
 Coffee shops were where she found her peace and quiet amidst a large, noisy household.
 Her goal with Nativo Café is to build that space for someone else.

 She grew up doing yard work alongside her father.
-After her own failed garden attempt, she found a local need to sell sustainable and native plants.
-With only $200, Orta first sold plants out of the back of her RAV4.
-After selling out, she needed more space, so she took to her parents’ driveway.
+After her own garden attempt, she found a local need to sell sustainable and native plants.
+Orta first sold plants out of her backyard.
+When that wasn’t enough space, she sold plants from the back of her family’s Northside restaurant, Taqueria El Bayo.

 Now, just a year later, she’s opened both Nativo storefronts with a goal to bring the community together through coffee, educational native plant workshops, hands-on gardening events, pottery workshops and plant bingo nights.